-Cameras can also affect corporate culture as some workers may feel that video surveillance creates discomfort for fear of being watched.
+Cameras can also affect corporate culture as some workers may feel that video observation creates discomfort for fear of being watched.
 Others may feel they offer assistance and security.
-Ensure you consult a professional to provide further advice on using surveillance in the workplace.
+Ensure you consult a professional to provide further advice on using electronic monitoring in the workplace.

 By Sean Gladney, Vice-President, The Investigators Group Inc.

-For more information regarding surveillance in the workplace, you can contact Sean via email at firstname.lastname@example.org
+For more information regarding investigations in the workplace, you can contact Sean via email at firstname.lastname@example.org

 Contact us today so we can provide the appropriate investigative solution for all your needs.